 If your child has frequent or chronic GI symptoms along with bad breath, talk to your pediatrician.

-Children with mouth breathing while sleeping have a higher incidence of halitosis than children without mouth breathing.
+Children who breathe through their mouth while sleeping have a higher chance of having bad breath than children who don’t mouth breathe.